-Thickness of a wall panel object can be either positive or negative.
-With a positive value, it looks like a wall panel.
-With a negative value, it looks like a niche.
+Thickness of a wall panel object can be either positive and negative.
+With the positive value, it looks like a wall panel.
+With the negative value, it looks like a niche.

 Niches and wall panels can be attached to walls with only one side.